 Our Reference Guide below sets out an overview of the key questions to consider in determining whether the Irish Package Travel Regulations apply.

-If you require advice on whether your business meets the definition of a package travel organiser, retailer or a trader facilitating LTAs or if you require advice on compliance with the Irish Package Travel Regulations please do not hesitate to contact Jessica Egan or any member of the EU, Competition and Procurement team.
+If you require advice on whether your business meets the definition of a package travel organiser, retailer or a trader facilitating LTAs or if you require advice on compliance with the Irish Package Travel Regulations please do not hesitate to contact any member of the EU, Competition and Procurement team.